Executive Director – Michelle Schmidt, PhD

 Ryan Quiring has a Certificate in Web Development from the Southern Alberta Institute of Technology, a BA in Sociology from Simon Fraser University, and attended the New Media program at the University of Lethbridge.
 Ryan has previously worked in design and technical roles at DOXA Documentary Festival, Simon Fraser University’s Information Technology services, and CJSF Radio 90.1 FM.

-Admin & Training Coordinator – Jordan A. Thurm
+Program Development Officer – Jordan A. Thurm

-Community Liaison Officer – Eli Neptune
+Community Liaison Officer – Allison Balfour

 Information Resource Manager – Rémi Castonguay